katonage/pluvianus/README.md

 ### Temporal Widget
 Component selection: <br>Select a component using the "Component" spinbox, or by clicking its outline in the Spatial Widget or its point in the Scatter Widget. <br>
 Cycle through components with the "Up" and "Down" buttons, or with the keyboard arrow keys.
 The order in which components are shown can be changed via the "Order by" dropdown.
-This way you can: <br>
+This way you can:
-* Iterate only the good or bad components (`index (Good)` or `index (Bad)`)
+* Iterate through only the good or bad components (`index (Good)` or `index (Bad)`)
 * Go through the components according to their selected metrics
   * `SNR`, `CNN`, `R value`: Refer to the CaImAn documentation for detailed definitions of these metrics.
   * `Compound`: Calculated from the above metrics; it corresponds to a position along the diagonal of the scatter plot.